Inria & SMEs - Partnership with OSEO

 Laure Reinhart: At OSEO, a technology transfer is expressed in the form of a concrete link between SMEs and scientific research.
 This first involves helping SMEs to integrate new technologies into their project or service offerings but also encouraging research so that it integrates their needs and abilities to put this new know-how on the market.

 Bruno Sportisse: Technology transfer is also part of the historical missions of Inria.
-The institute is now expanding this activity to SMEs, particularly with the implementation of I-Labs, joint laboratories between an SME and an Inria project team.
+The institute is now expanding this activity to SMEs, particularly with the implementation of Inria Innovation Labs (ex I-Labs), joint laboratories between an SME and an Inria project team.
 Our partnership with OSEO and the launch of this newsletter on opportunities in the digital industry illustrate the strengthening of the Inria technology transfer policy in this direction.
 A key point is actively observing the ecosystems of SMEs in order to better understand their expectations.

 How does this collaboration reinforce the technology transfers?